 - Time yourself.
 Try freewriting.
 Choose a subject, set a time limit (say, the aforementioned 20 minutes), and write without stopping to think or edit.
 Tell yourself before you even begin that whatever you write is going to be nonsense, and then let the nonsense flow.
 Within, you’re sure to find golden nuggets of wisdom you never knew you had.
 Use those nuggets in your fiction writing.

 - Try a little up-front organization.
 You could separate your journal with tabs for Ideas (anything that pops into your head), Observations (things you note when you’re out and about or people-watching), and Scribbles (your imaginative playground where anything goes.)

 - Be free.
 Honestly, there are no rules.
 Do what you want.
-Write a bucket list, daydream in text, doodle a picture, map out a fictional world, keep track of your daily activities and feelings, record interesting snippets of conversation.
+Write a bucket list, daydream in text, doodle a picture, keep track of your daily activities and feelings, record interesting snippets of conversation.
 Nothing’s off the table, and none of it has to make sense.
 That’s the beauty of it!

 Commit to your writing . . . daily.

 Consistency and persistence are two essential qualities for a successful writer.
 That’s why daily writing is so important.
 A journal helps facilitate that, even when you don’t have a project in the works.
 In fact, your journal just might provide the inspiration and momentum for your next fiction writing challenge!

 PRO TIP: If you forget to write, set a calendar reminder on your smartphone.
 Keep the reminder active until you’ve made daily writing a habit.